What is bladder surgery?

 Your provider will likely recommend you change your diet the day before your surgery and follow a clear liquid diet starting the morning before your surgery.
 This includes juices without pulp, soup broth and Jell-O. It’s also important to arrange for someone to care for you after surgery as returning to normal activity is not recommended immediately.

 What happens during bladder surgery?

 There is no one way to approach all bladder surgeries.
-Each condition that is being treated with bladder surgery requires a different approach or different surgery.
-When you talk to your doctor about undergoing bladder surgery, make sure you feel comfortable with what is being explained to you.
-Cleveland Clinic has the foremost experts in bladder surgery who will take time to discuss each step of the process with you so that you know exactly what occurs during bladder surgery.
+Each condition treated with bladder surgery requires a different approach or different surgery.
+When you talk to your healthcare provider about undergoing bladder surgery, make sure you understand and feel comfortable with what is explained to you.

-Most bladder surgeries are done laproscopically at Cleveland Clinic.
-This means that instead of an "open" surgery, which requires one large incision, your doctor will use a few much smaller incisions.
-Doing surgery this way reduces healing time, risk factors, and reduces scarring during the healing process.
+Nowadays, most bladder surgeries are done robotically.
+This means that instead of an "open" surgery, which requires one large incision, your surgeon will use a few much smaller incisions.
+Doing surgery this way reduces healing time, risk factors and reduces scarring during the healing process.